 House and buildings

-- The Gatehouse clock has been restored this spring and you can hear it striking once again.
+- The Gatehouse clock has been restored and you can hear it striking once again.

 - Our new team of costumed volunteers will be bringing the brewery, laundry and tackroom to life.